immutable/ts-immutable-sdk/examples/README.md

 ✔ Would you like to customize the default import alias (@/*)?
 No
 ```

-install `@imtbl/sdk` and any other dependencies your example needs e.g.
+Install `@imtbl/sdk` and any other dependencies your example needs e.g.

 ```
 yarn add @imtbl/sdk
 yarn add @ethersproject/providers@^5.7.2
 ```

-create a `.env.example` file in the root of the example.
+Create a `.env.example` file in the root of the example.
 This will be committed to git so don't fill in the values

-add a template for any environment variables you need to the `.env.example` file e.g.
+Add a template for any environment variables you need to the `.env.example` file e.g.

 ```
 NEXT_PUBLIC_PUBLISHABLE_KEY=
 NEXT_PUBLIC_CLIENT_ID=
 ```

-copy the `.env.example` file to `.env` in the root of the example.
-The `.env` file should be automatically ignored by git.

-populate any API keys and secrets you need to use in your application.
+Copy the `.env.example` file to `.env` in the root of the example (the `.env` file should be automatically ignored by git).
+Then populate any API keys and secrets you need to use in your application into the `.env` file.

-note: variables must be prefixed with `NEXT_PUBLIC_` to be piped into the browser env.
+Note: variables must be prefixed with `NEXT_PUBLIC_` to be piped into the browser env.

 Update the readme with any instructions required to run the app, and include what required env variables there are with any instructions on what to populate there e.g.